adbayb/termost/termost/README.md

 ## 🤩 Built with Termost

-- [Quickbundle](https://github.com/adbayb/quickbundle) The zero-configuration bundler powered by ESBuild
+- [Quickbundle](https://github.com/adbayb/quickbundle) The zero-configuration transpiler and bundler for the web.

 <br>